aws-ia/terraform-elastic-cloud/README.md

 ### Migration architecture
 ![](docs/images/elastic-migration-diagram.png)

-The migration takes the following high-level steps  :
+The migration takes the following high-level steps:
 1. Creates and registers an Elastic Cloud snapshot repository using Amazon S3.
 2. Creates and configures a local snapshot repository and points to the S3 bucket.
 3. Creates a new snapshot from the local cluster and stores it in the S3 bucket.